Phosphatidylinositol and Related Phosphoinositides

 Phosphatidylinositol 3,4-bisphosphate can be produced by two routes and regulates a variety of cellular processes with relevance to health and disease that include B cell activation and autoantibody production, insulin sensitivity, neuronal dynamics, endocytosis and cell migration.
 It is known to bind selectively to several proteins, and it acts as a secondary messenger by recruiting the protein kinases Akt (protein kinase B) and so may influence the cell cycle, cell survival, angiogenesis and glucose metabolism.
 In the endolysosomal system where it controls the maturation of endocytic coated pits, it is produced from PI(4,5)P2 with its synthesis and turnover spatially segregated.
 In epithelial cells, it is located on the apical membrane, i.e., facing the lumen, as opposed to the basolateral membranes, and it is believed to be is a determinant of the identity of the apical membrane.

-Phosphatidylinositol 3,5-bisphosphate, is present at low levels only in cells (0.04-0.1% of the total phosphatidylinositides), unless stimulated by growth factors, but it is required for membrane and protein trafficking in the late endosomes in eukaryotes and in yeast vacuoles, where conversion of PI(3)P to PI(3,5)P2 promotes endosomal maturation and degradative sorting.
-It is involved in the mediation of signalling in response to stress and hormonal cues and in the control of ion transport in membranes, while genetic studies confirm that it is necessary for healthy embryonic development, especially in the nervous system.
+Phosphatidylinositol 3,5-bisphosphate, is present at low levels only in cells (0.04-0.1% of the total phosphatidylinositides), unless synthesis is induced by growth factors, but it is required for membrane and protein trafficking in the late endosomes in eukaryotes and in yeast vacuoles, where conversion of PI(3)P to PI(3,5)P2 promotes endosomal maturation and degradative sorting.
+It mediates signalling in response to stress and hormonal cues and in the control of ion transport in membranes, while genetic studies confirm that it is necessary for healthy embryonic development, especially in the nervous system.

 Phosphatidylinositol 3,4,5-trisphosphate (PI(3,4,5)P3), derived from the action of PI3 kinase on PI(4,5)P2 is almost undetectable in quiescent cells, but its intracellular level rises rapidly from synthesis at the plasma membrane in response to agonists such as extracellular growth factors and hormonal stimuli.
 By recruiting proteins with pleckstrin homology (PH) domains to the plasma membrane, it has been implicated in a variety of cellular processes that include growth, cell survival, proliferation, cytoskeletal rearrangement, intracellular vesicle trafficking and cell metabolism, and it is also a component of a signalling pathway in the cell nucleus.
 In epithelial cells, it is located on the basolateral membrane, i.e., facing adjacent cells, where it is regarded as a determinant of the identity of this membrane.

 The human immune system utilizes highly mobile neutrophils to eliminate pathogens from infected tissue, and the first step is to track and then pursue molecular signals, such as cytokines emitted by pathogens.
 It has been established that two phospholipids operate in sequence to point the neutrophils in the correct direction.
 The first of these is phosphatidylinositol 3,4,5-trisphosphate, which binds to a protein DOCK2 and enables it to translocate to the plasma membrane, before phosphatidic acid, generated by the action of phospholipase D on phosphatidylcholine, takes over and directs the DOCK2 to the leading edge of the plasma membrane.
-This causes polymerization of actin within the cell and in effect reshapes the neutrophil and points it in the direction from which the pathogens signals are coming.
+This causes polymerization of actin within the cell and reshapes it to point it in the direction from which the pathogens signals are coming.

 3. Water-Soluble Inositol Phosphates

-Phosphatidylinositol 4,5-bisphosphate is usually considered the main precursor for diacylglycerol signalling, but phosphatidylinositol 4‑phosphate in the plasma membrane may be of equal value following stimulation of G protein–coupled receptors.
+Phosphatidylinositol 4,5-bisphosphate is usually considered the main precursor for diacylglycerol signalling, but phosphatidylinositol 4‑phosphate in the plasma membrane may be of equal value following interaction with G protein–coupled receptors.
 However, phosphatidylinositides with a phosphate in position 3 are not substrates for phospholipase C.

 Water-soluble inositol phosphates are the other products of the phospholipase C reaction.
 Up to 60 different compounds of this type are possible, and at least 37 of these have been found in nature at the last count, all of which are important in cellular metabolism.
-Under the action of various physiological stimuli in animals, including sphingosine-1-phosphate, and acting via various G‑protein-coupled receptors, PI(4,5)P2 in the plasma membrane is hydrolysed to release inositol 1,4,5‑trisphosphate, a cellular messenger that diffuses into the cytosol and stimulates calcium release from an ATP-loaded store in the endoplasmic reticulum via ligand-gated calcium channels.
-The reaction takes place at endoplasmic reticulum-plasma membrane contact sites, which are specialised domains involved in the control of Ca2+ dynamics and various Ca2+-dependent cellular processes.
-The increase in calcium concentration, together with the altered phosphorylation status, can activates or inhibit many different protein targets to enable cells to respond in an appropriate manner to the extracellular stimulus.
+Under the action of various physiological stimuli in animals, including sphingosine-1-phosphate, and acting via various G‑protein-coupled receptors, PI(4,5)P2 in the plasma membrane is hydrolysed to release inositol 1,4,5‑trisphosphate, a cellular messenger that diffuses into the cytosol and triggers calcium release from an ATP-loaded store in the endoplasmic reticulum via ligand-gated calcium channels.
+The reaction takes place at endoplasmic reticulum-plasma membrane contact sites, which are specialised domains for the control of Ca2+ dynamics and various Ca2+-dependent cellular processes.
+The increase in calcium concentration, together with the altered phosphorylation status, can activate or inhibit many different protein targets to enable cells to respond in an appropriate manner to an extracellular demand.
 The diacylglycerols produced remain in the membrane to recruit members of the protein kinase C family.

 Generation of water-soluble inositol phosphates

 In organisms from plants to mammals, an extra tier of regulatory mechanisms is produced by kinases that generate energetic diphosphate (pyrophosphate)-containing molecules from inositol phosphates.
 Conversely, these can by dephosphorylated by polyphosphate phosphohydrolase enzymes to recover the original inositol phosphates.
-These inositol pyrophosphates and the enzymes involved in their metabolism are likewise involved in the regulation of cellular processes by modulating the activity of proteins by a variety of mechanisms.
+These inositol pyrophosphates and the enzymes for their metabolism are likewise utilized in the regulation of cellular processes by interacting with proteins in a variety of ways.

 It should be noted that the phospholipase C isoenzymes regulate the concentration of PI(4,5)P2 and related lipids and thence how and where they operate in addition to the generation of new metabolites that may be lipid mediators.
 For rapid replenishment of the phosphatidylinositides used for this purpose, a cycle of reactions - the phosphatidylinositol cycle - must occur (see below).
 Some phosphatidic acid is synthesised from the diacylglycerols produced within the plasma membrane through diacylglycerol kinases, and this is transported back to the endoplasmic reticulum and ultimately can be re-utilized for phosphatidylinositol biosynthesis.